Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 * Control the initial loading of the AI Engine kernels.
 * Run the graph for several iterations, update the run time parameters associated with the graph, exit, and reset the AI Engine tiles.

-The PS Host application stack diagram for the TX Chain tutorial is shown below:
+The PS Host application stack diagram for the TX Chain tutorial is as follows:

 ![Image of A72 Application Stack Diagram](images/XRT_stack_diagram_v3.PNG)

-In the TX Chain tutorial, the A72 application have been divided into multiple steps for learning purposes.
+In the TX Chain tutorial, the A72 application has been divided into multiple steps for learning purposes.
 Each step is represented by a corresponding message in the console window during the application run.
 In addition, these steps are tagged in the A72 application (`tx_chain_app.cpp`) code using notations Step 1, Step 2, Step 2.1, etc.

 ### Step 1: Include the AI Engine Graph Application and XRT and ADF Headers
 The AI Engine Graph Application (`tx_chain.cpp`) contains an instantiation of the `tx_chain_200MHz` graph (`tx_chain0`) that will be used in this A72 host application.